Martin-Baker: Ejection seats

 A 16 ft test rig was built in the form of a tripod, one of the legs being in the form of guide rails.
 The seat was propelled up the guide rails by a gun, consisting of two telescopic tubes energised by an explosive cartridge.
 The guide rails were provided with ratchet stops every 3 in so that the seat was automatically arrested at the top of its travel.

 Studies were conducted to find the limits of upward acceleration that the human body could stand.
 The first dummy shot with the seat loaded to 200 lb was made on 20 January 1945, and four days later one of the company's experimental fitters, Bernard Lynch, undertook the first "live" ride, being shot up the rig to a height of 4 ft 8 in.
-In three further tests, the power of the cartridge was progressively increased until a height of 10 feet was reached, at which stage Lynch reported the onset of considerable physical discomfort.
+In three further tests, the power of the cartridge was progressively increased until a height of 10 ft was reached, at which stage Lynch reported the onset of considerable physical discomfort.
 The first seat was successfully live-tested by Lynch on 24 July 1946, who ejected from a Gloster Meteor travelling at 320 mph IAS at 8000 ft over Chalgrove Airfield in Oxfordshire.

 The first production Martin-Baker ejection seat, a 'Pre-Mk 1', was installed in the Saunders-Roe SR.A/1 prototype.

 The first use of an ejection seat in a practical application by a British pilot involved the Armstrong Whitworth A.W.52 flying wing experimental aircraft in May 1949.